Go Back Up

 The ICHRA notice requirement

 According to federal regulations1, businesses offering an ICHRA must generally provide a 90-day notice period before each plan year.
-However, there are some circumstances where his recommended notice isn't possible.
+However, there are some circumstances where this recommended notice isn't possible.

-The ICHRA final rules recommend that HRA administrators send a notice to employees at least 90 days before the ICHRA's start date about the newly available employee benefit and that they're eligible to participate.
+The ICHRA final rules recommend that HRA administrators send a notice to employees about the newly available employee benefit and their eligibility to participate at least 90 days before the ICHRA's start date.

-The notice requirement differs for employees who become newly eligible (like employees who gain eligibility after the beginning of the plan year or newly hired employees).
+The notice requirement differs for newly-eligible employees (like employees who gain eligibility after the beginning of the plan year or newly hired employees).
 Newly established organizations also have some leniency with the recommended notice.

 A business can provide the notice at any time until the first day the employee's ICHRA coverage begins.
-It's a good practice to provide notice as soon as possible to ensure the employee has time to review their coverage options and select an insurance plan.
+It's a good practice to provide notice as soon as possible to ensure the employee has time to review their coverage options and select a medical plan.

 Organizations should provide the ICHRA notice every year the business chooses to offer the ICHRA.